jspecify/jspecify/docs/tsttcpw.rst

-Whenever a JLS rule refers specifically to ``<?>``, disregard it, and instead apply the rules for ``<? extends T>``, where ``T`` has a base type of ``Object`` and the additional nullness defined by this section.
+Whenever a JLS rule refers specifically to ``<?>``, disregard it, and instead apply the rules for ``<? extends T>``, where ``T`` has a base type of ``Object`` and the nullness operator defined by this section.

 .. _object-bounded-type-parameter: